Federal AI Governance

 The CAIO requirement reflects a governance philosophy shift that goes beyond M-25-21.
 Federal AI governance is converging toward the CISO model: a designated officer with cross-functional authority, board-level visibility, and a public accountability record.
 Agencies that treat the CAIO as a compliance checkbox will spend the next two years retrofitting real authority into a hollow title.

 The audit fix.
-Confirm the CAIO designation is documented, current, and has a clear reporting line.
-Verify the internal AI governance board has a charter, a membership roster, and a meeting record.
+Confirm the CAIO designation is documented, current, and at the required grade level per M-25-21 §3(a)(i).
+For CFO Act agencies, verify the AI governance board has a charter, a Deputy Secretary-level chair, a membership roster that meets §3(a)(ii)(B) cross-functional requirements, and a meeting record.
 If the CAIO position is vacant or the board is inactive, treat both as material compliance gaps requiring immediate escalation.
+Notify OMB within 30 days if the CAIO changes or the position is vacant (M-25-21 §3(a)(i)).

 AI Use Case Inventory Under M-25-21

 The AI use case inventory requirement carries forward from M-24-10.
-Agencies must maintain and publish an annual inventory of AI use cases.
+All agencies except the Department of Defense and the Intelligence Community must maintain and publish an annual inventory of AI use cases (M-25-21 §3(b)(v)).
 The public nature of the requirement is intentional: it creates external accountability and enables the interagency CAIO Council to identify duplication, share solutions, and flag emerging risks across the federal enterprise.

 M-25-21’s inventory requirement operates alongside the high-impact classification framework.
 Each inventoried system should carry a classification status: high-impact or not.
 That classification drives the governance tier applied to the system.
 An inventory that lists AI systems without classification assessments does not satisfy the governance structure M-25-21 builds.

 Annual publication means the inventory is a living document.
 Systems are added, retired, and reclassified.
-The governance board should own the inventory update process.
-The CAIO should sign off on the published version.
+For CFO Act agencies, the CAIO holds responsibility for maintaining the inventory under §3(a)(i)(E), and the governance board should own the inventory update process review cycle.

 The audit fix.
-Pull the current AI use case inventory and verify every listed system carries a high-impact classification determination.
+Pull the current AI use case inventory and verify every listed system carries a high-impact classification determination under M-25-21 §5.
 Add any AI systems not yet in the inventory.
 Set a governance board review cycle timed to the annual publication requirement.
-The CAIO should review and approve the final published version.
+The CAIO should review and approve the final published version per §3(a)(i)(E).

 AI Procurement Under M-25-22